 Technological platforms allow people to interact instantaneously, making those kinds of services possible.

 The on-demand model can be monetized in several ways.
 From subscriptions to fees for each transaction on a platform.

 The critical ingredient is to create a smooth user experience, in which you barely realize there is someone in the backend manufacturing that experience.

 Peer-to-peer, two-sided marketplace

-A peer-to-peer, or two-sided marketplace often fall into the chicken or the egg dilemma, where the marketplace to work needs both sides to interact.
+A peer-to-peer, or two-sided marketplace often falls into the chicken or the egg dilemma, where the marketplace to work needs both sides to interact.

 Imagine the Uber case; the platform works as soon as there are enough drivers on the road to offer an on-demand and convenient service when riders need it.

-Today an e-commerce business model is taken from granted and is among the most used digital business models.
+Today an e-commerce business model is taken for granted and is among the most used digital business models.